juliensimon/sagemaker-inference-container-cpu/README.md

 ## Deploy to SageMaker

-Here's a quick look at how you can deploy models.
+Here's a quick overview of how to deploy models.
 A full notebook is available in `examples/`.

 ```python